teehzero/sippsavatarbox/avatar-help-guidelines.md

 __**When getting help:**__
+    **φ.
+Harassing or insulting Helpers is always uncalled for, is not okay, and will __never be tolerated__.**
     **1. Be patient.** - Troubleshooting is by its very nature complex, and requires a lot of back and forth.
     **2. Be respectful.** - If a helper is unable to help you, __thank them anyway.__ We're more likely to call reinforcements if you're pleasant.
     **3. Be realistic.** - You are here to receive __help__.
 We will not rig, retexture, or build your avatar for you.
-    **4. Be reasonable.** - We are, however, willing to help you with the tools to do this work yourself.
-    **5. Be willing to learn.** - Because of how complex the tools we have to work with are, your help might look like homework.
+    **4. Be willing to learn.** - Because of how complex the tools we have to work with are, your help might look like homework.